 - a.
 Eisenhower Medical Center (EMC) will reimburse new trainees for expenses incurred in the process of relocating to the Coachella Valley up to a pre-determined amount. - b.
 Expenses must be submitted within 90 days of relocation. - c.
 All relocation reimbursement expenses are taxable and will be taxed by the Payroll department. - d.
+In the event that a predetermined payment for relocation is made, it is the party's responsibility to provide the information specified below if requested thereafter. - e.
 All reimbursement expenses must comply with the established EMC's Relocation Expense Reimbursement Policy